iwyfewwnt/kreedz-sdk/README.md

      Has a strict relation to the `/adapter-api` module.

  * [/client-api](./client-api)
-   * This module collects all possible Retrofit service interfaces, service provider interface for automation binding of services, and annotations for programmatic metadata.
+   * This module collects all possible retrofit service interfaces, service provider interface for automation binding of services, and annotations for programmatic metadata.

  * [/converter-api](./converter-api)